CALL NOW

 Trucking companies can also be considered liable, if they fail to properly train their drivers or maintain their vehicles.
 And even local governments can be held accountable, in cases where unsafe road conditions contributed to the crash.

-Dangers Of Blind Spot Truck Crashes
+Dangers of Blind Spot Truck Crashes

 Due to the placement of a truck’s blind spots, there are several ways these accident cases commonly occur.